Agnes of God (film): Plot

-Sister Agnes is suspected of killing the baby, so psychiatrist Martha Livingston is assigned by a court to determine if she is competent to stand trial.
+Sister Agnes is charged with manslaughter, so court psychiatrist Martha Livingston is assigned to determine if she is competent to stand trial.
 In an interview, Agnes claims she does not remember being pregnant or giving birth, and shows a lack of understanding of how babies are conceived.
 Mother Miriam tells Livingston that Agnes is an "innocent" who was kept at home by her mother and knows nothing about the world.
-She is desperate to keep Agnes naive, and declares that she could not have known what pregnancy was or remember the father.
+She is desperate to keep Agnes naive and declares that she could not have known what pregnancy was or remember the father.

-Mother Miriam tells Livingston about the time Agnes stopped eating in the belief she was getting fat, and then exhibited stigmata in her hand that healed itself within a day.
+Mother Miriam tells Livingston about the time Agnes stopped eating in the belief she was getting fat and then exhibited stigmata in her hand that healed itself within a day.
 Agnes tells Livingston of her friendship with Sister Marie-Paul, the oldest nun, who showed her a "secret place" – a bell tower, which she then shows Livingston.
-They argue about Agnes' mother and birth, and how much Agnes knows about sex and pregnancy.
+They argue about Agnes' mother and birth and how much Agnes knows about sex and pregnancy.

-Mother Miriam tells Livingston that Agnes must have conceived on January 23, because that is the night Agnes burned her bedsheets confessing they were "stained".
+Mother Miriam tells Livingston that Agnes must have conceived on January 23 because that is the night Agnes burned her bedsheets confessing they were "stained".
 While looking around the convent grounds, Livingston comes across a barn.
 She and a young Monsignor argue about whether her lack of faith will leave her unable to treat Agnes with dignity.
 Livingston learns that Agnes' mother was verbally and sexually abusive, telling her she was a "mistake"; and that Agnes is Mother Miriam's niece.